 Sabudana Khajur Kheer | Sugar and Oil-Free

-This Sabudana Khajur Kheer or pudding is creamy, thick, mildly sweet and is gives your that nice boost of energy and rejuvenation.
-Also, this Sabudana Khajur Kheer recipe is oil-free and refined sugar-free which makes it pretty healthy.
+This Sabudana Khajur Kheer is creamy, thick, mildly sweet, and gives you a nice boost of energy and rejuvenation.

 - ½ cup sabudana or tapioca pearls